Russian literature: Golden Age

 The 19th century is traditionally referred to as the "Golden Era" of Russian literature.

-Romanticism permitted a flowering of especially poetic talent: the names of Vasily Zhukovsky and later that of his protégé Alexander Pushkin came to the fore.
-Pushkin is credited with both crystallizing the literary Russian language and introducing a new level of artistry to Russian literature.
-His best-known work is a novel in verse, Eugene Onegin (1833).
-An entire new generation of poets including Mikhail Lermontov (also known for the novel A Hero of Our Time, 1841), Yevgeny Baratynsky, Konstantin Batyushkov, Nikolay Nekrasov, Aleksey Konstantinovich Tolstoy, Fyodor Tyutchev and Afanasy Fet followed in Pushkin's steps.
+The period of Romantic literature saw the flowering of poetic talent, in particular; the names of Vasily Zhukovsky and his protégé Alexander Pushkin came to the fore.
+Pushkin is credited with crystallizing the literary Russian language and introducing a new level of artistry to Russian literature.
+His best-known work is a pre-realistic novel in verse, Eugene Onegin (1833).
+Other poets important to the movement include Konstantin Batyushkov, Pyotr Vyazemsky, Yevgeny Baratynsky, Fyodor Tyutchev and Dmitry Venevitinov, along with the novelists Antony Pogorelsky, Alexander Bestuzhev and "Russian Hoffmann" Vladimir Odoyevsky.
+Tyutchev is best known for the following verse:

+An entire new generation of Romantic poets and novelists followed in Pushkin's steps.
+Mikhail Lermontov wrote the narrative poem Demon in 1829–39, which chronicled the love of a Byronic Demon for a mortal woman, as well as A Hero of Our Time (1841), which is often considered to be the first Russian psychological novel.
+Aleksey K. Tolstoy and Afanasy Fet were also significant.

-Prose was flourishing as well.
-The first great Russian novel was Dead Souls (1842) by Nikolai Gogol.
-The realistic school of fiction can be said to have begun with Ivan Goncharov, mainly remembered for his novel Oblomov (1859), and Ivan Turgenev.
-Fyodor Dostoyevsky and Leo Tolstoy soon became internationally renowned to the point that many scholars such as F. R. Leavis have described one or the other as the greatest novelist ever.
-Mikhail Saltykov-Shchedrin is known for his grotesque satire, and the satirical chronicle The History of a Town (1870) and the family saga The Golovlyov Family (1880) are considered his masterpieces.
-Nikolai Leskov is best remembered for his shorter fiction and for his unique skaz techniques.
+As Romanticism came to command the stage, the Age of Realism began to flourish as well.
+The first great Russian rich language novel was Dead Souls (1842) by Nikolai Gogol.
+The realistic natural school of fiction is said to have begun with the works of Ivan Goncharov, mainly remembered for his novel Oblomov (1859), as well as Ivan Turgenev.
+Fyodor Dostoyevsky and Leo Tolstoy soon became internationally renowned, to the point that scholars, such as F. R. Leavis, have frequently described them as among the greatest novelists of all time.
+Tolstoy's Christian anarchism can be seen in the following quote:

+Mikhail Saltykov-Shchedrin is known for his satirical chronicle The History of a Town (1870) and the family saga The Golovlyov Family (1880), which are considered his masterpieces.
+Nikolai Leskov is best remembered for his shorter fiction and for his (together with Pavel Melnikov) unique skaz techniques, namely oral form of narrative stylization.
 Late in the century Anton Chekhov emerged as a master of the short story as well as a leading international dramatist.

-Other important 19th-century developments included the fabulist Ivan Krylov; non-fiction writers such as the critic Vissarion Belinsky and the political reformer Alexander Herzen; playwrights such as Aleksandr Griboyedov, Aleksandr Ostrovsky, Alexander Sukhovo-Kobylin and the satirist Kozma Prutkov (a collective pen name).
+Other important 19th-century developments included Sergey Aksakov's semi-autobiographical writings; the father of Russian social realism and left-wing poetry school, known for the sharp epic poem Who Can Be Happy and Free in Russia?
+Nikolay Nekrasov; the fabulist Ivan Krylov; the precursor to Naturalism Aleksey Pisemsky; non-fiction writers such as the critic Vissarion Belinsky and the political reformer Alexander Herzen; playwrights such as Aleksandr Griboyedov, Aleksandr Ostrovsky, Alexander Sukhovo-Kobylin and the satirist Kozma Prutkov (a collective pen name).